cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 - while customers are responsible for security ‘in’ the cloud, or on layers above the hypervisor.
 This includes the operating system, perimeter and internal network, application and data.

 Infrastructure protection requires defining:
-- <font color=red> trust boundaries </font> (e.g., network boundaries and packet filtering),
+- <font color=OrangeRed> trust boundaries </font> (e.g., network boundaries and packet filtering),
-- <font color=red> system security configuration and maintenance </font> (e.g., hardening and patching),
+- <font color=OrangeRed> system security configuration and maintenance </font> (e.g., hardening and patching),
-- <font color=red> operating system authentication and authorizations </font> (e.g., users, keys, and access levels),
+- <font color=OrangeRed> operating system authentication and authorizations </font> (e.g., users, keys, and access levels),
-- and <font color=red> other appropriate policy enforcement points </font> (e.g., web application firewalls and/or API gateways).
+- and <font color=OrangeRed> other appropriate policy enforcement points </font> (e.g., web application firewalls and/or API gateways).

-The key AWS service that supports <font color=red> service-level protection </font> is AWS Identity and Access Management (IAM) while Virtual Private Cloud (VPC) is the fundamental service that contributes to securing infrastructure hosted on AWS.
+The key AWS service that supports <font color=OrangeRed> service-level protection </font> is AWS Identity and Access Management (IAM) while Virtual Private Cloud (VPC) is the fundamental service that contributes to securing infrastructure hosted on AWS.
 - VPC is the virtual equivalent of a traditional network operating in a data center, albeit with the scalability benefits of the AWS infrastructure.
 In addition, there are several other services or features provided by AWS that can be leveraged for infrastructure protection.

 The following list mainly focuses on network and host-level boundary protection

 ### Best-practice checklist

-1. <font color=red> enforcing network and host-level boundary protection </font>
+1. <font color=OrangeRed> enforcing network and host-level boundary protection </font>
    - Establish appropriate network design for workload
      - to ensure only desired network paths and routing are allowed
    - For large-scale deployments, design <font color=LightSlateBlue> network security in layers </font>